Garden Route Guided Tours

 Knysna is a charming town that puts the beauty of nature front and centre.
 The town is nestled next to a beautiful lagoon that is a marine reserve, full of diverse fish species and the unique Knysna seahorse.
 It’s the perfect spot to drink in the great outdoors, with lakes, mountains and beaches.

-The Knysna Heads are two dramatic cliffs that stand and protect the mouth of the lagoon and are well worth a visit with your camera.
+The Knysna Heads are two dramatic cliffs that stand and protect the lagoon’s mouth and are well worth a visit with your camera.

 The town of Knysna has a central street that is part of the N2 and lined with individually owned small shops and boutiques, full of original art and hand-made items.
 Hills and mountains surround the narrow streets, all beautifully covered in indigenous vegetation.
 Restaurants and coffee shops abound, and you will have to choose carefully, as the dining is delicious!
 The exquisite natural scenery draws artists and crafters, and small studios and galleries provide opportunities to peruse original artworks.